greggersaurus/OpenSteamController/README.md

 ### [pinkySim](https://github.com/greggersaurus/pinkySim)

-* Note: Need to use "make -i" as building unit tests fails...
+* Note: Need to use "make pinkySim" as building unit tests fails...
     * TODO: get to bottom of this.
 * ARMv6-M Thumb instruction simulator.
 * Forked and working on custom functionality.
-    * Logging (--log)
+    * Logging (--logExe chipType)
         * Creates csv log of all instructions and memory accesses executed during simulation.
         * Added memory table specific to LPC11U37, which would be confusing if logging for a different chip.
             * TODO: Think of how to do this better? chip specified as command line arg?